Who is NEXUS Magazine?

 "Who is 'behind' NEXUS?"

 The answer to that is easy – it's God!
-On a more mundane level, though, Catherine and I own NEXUS – no organisation, no committees, no other shareholders, no political leanings or affiliations and no religious leanings or affiliations.
-It is a business that we believe in!
+On a more mundane level, though, I own NEXUS – no organisation, no committees, no other shareholders, no political leanings or affiliations and no religious leanings or affiliations.
+It is a business that I believe in!

 "Where do you get all your information?"